redis/redis-doc/topics/modules-api-ref.md

 that the user should be free with `RM_FreeString()` or by enabling automatic memory. 'where' specifies if the element should be popped from head or tail.
 The command returns NULL if:

-1) The list is empty.
+1. The list is empty.
-2) The key was not open for writing.
+2. The key was not open for writing.
-3) The key is not a list.
+3. The key is not a list.

-## `RedisModule_ZsetAddFlagsToCoreFlags`

-    int RedisModule_ZsetAddFlagsToCoreFlags(int flags);

-Conversion from/to public flags of the Modules API and our private flags, so that we have everything decoupled.

-## `RedisModule_ZsetAddFlagsFromCoreFlags`

-    int RedisModule_ZsetAddFlagsFromCoreFlags(int flags);

-See previous function comment.

 ## `RedisModule_ZsetAdd`